sonyxperiadev/device-sony-sgp321/README.md

 In the root of your Android code tree unzip the SW_binaries_for_Xperia_Z_Xperia_Tablet_Z_v3.zip, you should now have a directory named vendor/sony/lagan and vendor/sony/sgp321 in your tree.

+To build for SGP321:

 * repo sync
 * lunch full_sgp321-userdebug
+* make

+To build for SGP311:

+* repo sync
+* lunch full_sgp311-userdebug
 * make

 To flash the images produced make sure your device is unlocked, as described on